-Battambang, Cambodia: Learning to make Fish Amok + where to eat and drink
+Battambang, Cambodia: Making Fish Amok + where to eat and drink

 It was a hot morning when we rolled up to Smokin’ Pot, a little worse for wear from the night before (more on that below), with a single mission in mind: learn to make fish amok.
 We’d seen the dish on nearly every restaurant menu since arriving in Cambodia and fell madly for it at first bite.

 So there we were, at the capable hands of Vannak Robie, ready to immerse ourselves in Khmer cooking with his restaurant’s daily cooking class.
 First up, we needed ingredients.
 Away from the central area of Battambang, we tucked into a little local market to pick up a pile of fresh ingredients.
 And I mean fresh.
 Produce looks to have been picked that morning.
 Fish, still writhing, are killed and descaled in front of you.
 Coconut is husked, drained and shredded fresh onsite.
 What a delight.

 With supplies in hand, it was over to Vannak’s beautiful outdoor kitchen in the countryside to cook up three dishes.
 Curry Chicken and Vegetables along with Ginger Fish were outstanding and a treat to make, but that Fish Amok – it’s our new love.

 - First, the curry paste.
 Ours saw chopped lemongrass, kaffir lime leaves, turmeric, galangal and garlic tossed into a heavy mortar for a thorough pounding